eduvpn/documentation/SAML.md

 # Introduction

 This document describes how to configure SAML authentication for deployed systems.
-We assume you used the `deploy.sh` script to deploy eduvpn.
+We assume you used the `deploy.sh` script to deploy the software.
 Below we assume you use `vpn.example`, but modify this domain to your own domain name!

 First install `mod_auth_mellon`: